mkurop/kmeanspp/README.md

 - Sphinx for generating documentation

 ## Benchmarks
-The CuPy version runs, for 10 000 000 training vectors and codebook size of 1000, in about 466 seconds.
+The CuPy version runs on a NVIDIA Titan RTX, for 10 000 000 training vectors and codebook size of 1000, in about 466 seconds.

 The NumPy version runs, on a single thread, for the same problem size, in about 789 seconds.